 One study found that extreme anxiety could decrease blood flow to the brain of a prenatal child.
 That, in turn, could suppress brain development.

-Nearly five percent of pregnant women have an eating disorder.
+Nearly five percent of pregnant women have some kind of an eating disorder.
 Eating disorders can cause multiple complications for an unborn child.
 These conditions include breathing problems, low birth weight, miscarriage, premature birth, dehydration, and gestational diabetes.

 Buprenorphine has not been approved to treat opioid-dependent pregnant women.
 Nevertheless, studies cited by the U.S. National Library of Medicine suggest that this medication can effectively treat opioid addiction.
 Behavioral therapy and access to housing, employment, and food increase the potential for success.